twue/2016-02-15-loc-github-collaboration/countries/Japan.md

 ## official language - Japanese

-## interesting trivia - Japan has one vendinng machine for every 23
+## interesting trivia - Japan has one vending machine for every 23
 people